-I was a few years older than most of my classmates in dental school because I did not come to the USA until I was 15 and it took me several years to fully adapt to English so as to be competitive academically.
-Nevertheless, I was determined and I was accepted to XXXX University’s XXXX School of Dental Medicine, graduating in May of 2010.
-My father, now a Computational and Applied Mathematics Professor at the University of XXXX, was a great inspiration and helped me at every step of the way towards my goal of becoming a state-of-the-art dentist.
-Since my graduation, I have spent the last 7 years eating, sleeping, and breathing dentistry and I now have the maturity, insight, focus, direction and solid foundation in general dentistry that will enable me to hit the ground running in your distinguished Endodontics Residency Program and inspire me to a lifetime of research and advancement in the area of dentistry that is closest to my heart and where my greatest passion lies: Endodontics.
+I was a few years older than most of my classmates in dental school because I did not come to the USA until I was 15, and it took me several years to fully adapt to English to be competitive academically.
+Nevertheless, I was determined and accepted to XXXX University’s School of Dental Medicine, graduating in May 2010.
+My father, now a Computational and Applied Mathematics Professor at the University of XXXX, was a great inspiration and helped me towards my goal of becoming a state-of-the-art dentist.
+Since graduation, I have spent seven years eating, sleeping, and breathing dentistry.
+I now have the maturity, insight, focus, direction, and solid foundation in general dentistry that will enable me to hit the ground running in your distinguished Endodontics Residency Program and inspire me to a lifetime of research and advancement in the area of dentistry that is closest to my heart and where my greatest passion lies: Endodontics.

-I hope to give more and more of my time to treating the underserved in the future; and it pleases me greatly that such a large percentage of the underserved share my native language.
-I still have family in Colombia and have visited over the years, spending significant periods of time working as a volunteer dentist alongside my aunt who is also a dentist and another of my great family inspirations.
-We are from a small city that has very limited access and I enjoy doing what I can and befriending the people.
-For me dentistry is not operating a business or simply providing a service, but about devotion and commitment to holistically care for one’s community, one’s people, to the best of his or her ability – always in constant learning mode.
+I hope to give more and more of my time to treating the underserved in the future, and it pleases me greatly that such a large percentage of the underserved share my native language.
+I still have family in Colombia and have visited over the years, spending significant periods working as a volunteer dentist alongside my aunt, who is also a dentist, and another of my incredible family inspirations.
+We are from a small city with limited access, and I enjoy doing what I can and befriending the people.
+For me and my aunt, dentistry is not operating a business or simply providing a service but about devotion and commitment to care for one’s community to the best of their ability – always in constant learning mode.

-Two-and-a-half years ago, I decided to open my own solo practice; and although it has been a wonderful learning and life changing experience, more and more I feel driven to specialize further, cultivating and treasuring my passion for Endodontics.
-I’ve developed great relationships with endodontists and spend a lot of time talking to them about cases and life styles.
-I love the fact that an endodontist gets to see and treat one patient at a time, and the fact that the patient gets the best possible care.
-I have been doing root canals for some time and it is here that I want to focus on the many things that I still have to learn about file systems, cleaning and shaping, canal location, using the microscope, fractured teeth, etc. I am aware that I will always have limitations as a general dentist doing endodontic therapy and I want to overcome them.
-I am already planning for the adjustments that will need to be made and details attended to as a result of becoming part of your team, since I am established in XXXX, Texas with both my family and my practice.
-I am eager to get started, however, because Endo is first in my heart.
+Two-and-a-half years ago, I decided to open my solo practice.
+Although it has been an excellent learning and life-changing experience, more and more, I feel driven to specialize further, cultivating and treasuring my passion for Endodontics.
+I’ve developed great relationships with endodontists and spent a lot of time talking to them about cases and lifestyles.
+I love that an endodontist gets to see and treat one patient at a time and that the patient gets the best possible care.
+I have been doing root canals for some time, and it is here that I want to focus on the many things that I still have to learn about file systems, cleaning, and shaping, canal location, using the microscope, fractured teeth, etc. I know I will always have limitations as a general dentist doing endodontic therapy, and I want to overcome them.
+I am already planning the adjustments that need to be made and details to become part of your team since I am established in XXXX, Texas, with my family and my practice.
+However, I am eager to start because Endo is my first love.

 Thank you for considering my application.